Skip to content

 Answer: Twin brothers.
 Phil won gold, Steve took silver.
 They remain the only twins to finish 1-2 in an Olympic alpine event.

-The twin angle is what trips people up.
-Most know the Mahre name from skiing history but don’t realize they’re twins.
+Plenty of people know the Mahre name from skiing history.
+Far fewer know they’re twins.
 Phil and Steve were born four minutes apart.
 At Sarajevo, they finished four-tenths of a second apart.

 51. Which “winner” of the 1980 Boston Marathon was later stripped of the title for cheating?
 (Medium)